-Broken fractures for the mapped interval in KLX07B are presented in the stereogram in Appendix 3.
+Broken fractures for the mapped interval in KFM06C are presented in the stereogram in Appendix 3.
 The stereographic information is from plane to pole plot data.
 Fracture orientation values are strike/dip values using the right hand rule.

-The orientation of borehole KLX07B at ground level is 170/-85.
+The orientation of borehole KFM06C at ground level is 026/-60.

-Broken fractures not visible in the BIPS-image are oriented according to the guide-line method (see Chapter 4.3.3), thus not mapped as perpendicular to the borehole.
+Broken fractures not visible in the BIPS-image were oriented according to the guide-line method (see chapter 4.3.3).

 There is a general strong overrepresentation of broken fractures cutting the borehole at high angles compared to fractures cutting the borehole at low angles.
-This results in artificially high anomaly values for fractures cutting the borehole at high angles and in semi circular distortion of anomaly shapes in the stereographic plots.
-These effects are stronger the longer the plotted depth interval is.
+This results in artificially high anomaly values for fractures cutting the borehole at high angles and in semi-circular distortion of anomaly shapes in the stereographic plots.
+These effects are stronger the longer the plotted depth interval.
 It is therefore not recommended to plot intervals longer than 100 m in the same stereogram.